Common Types of Truck Accidents

 Contact Us Today

-If you’ve been injured in a distracted driving truck accident, contact Bottaro Law today.
+If you’ve been injured in a distracted driving truck accident, contact the Bottaro Law Firm, LLC today.
 Our lawyers have recovered millions of dollars for truck accident victims in Massachusetts and Rhode Island, and we’re ready to put our experience to work for you.
 Call (401) 777-7777 or contact us online today for a free case review.

 Rhode Island and Massachusetts Accidents Caused by Truck Driver Fatigue